Twenty hallmarks of fake trans personae

 18. Sockpuppets

-Fakes often have defenders appear out of nowhere for the first time when inconsistencies come out.
-The defenders are often friends or family who vouch for the faker, claim to know the faker in person, and provide additional details.
-Sometimes the fake will get in a conversation or even an argument with the sockpuppet to make it seem like a different person.
+Hoaxers often have defenders appear out of nowhere for the first time when inconsistencies come out.
+The defenders are often friends or family who vouch for the hoaxer, claim to know the hoaxer in person, and provide additional details.
+Sometimes the hoaxer will get in a conversation or even an argument with the sockpuppet to make it seem like a different person.

 19. Persecution/need for secrecy and privacy